 - Excessive stress can affect reproductive system of both men and women

 You're unable to meet certain targets at work or are stuck in traffic for a really long time.
 Awaiting results of an exam you've wanted to clear for years or even heading to a job interview.
 There are numerous situations in which the hypothalamus in the brain begins to release stress hormones.
-It leads to your heart racing at a faster pace with a quickening of breath, thus making your muscles ready for action.
+It leads to your heart racing at a faster pace with a quickening of breath and makes your muscles ready for action.
 While this function is designed to protect the body during emergencies, too much of it can have an adverse effect on the body.

 Stress is a natural reaction to various experiences in life.
-Everyday responsibilities, personally and professionally, can make one feel stressful.
+Everyday responsibilities, personally and professionally, can make you feel stressed.
 For short-term situations, stress can actually be beneficial as it may help one tackle some extremely serious situations.
-But too much stress can lead to irritability, anxiety, depression, headaches and insomnia.
+But too much stress can lead to irritability, anxiety, depression, headaches, and insomnia.

 Read below to know how stress affects different functions of the body: